Topics

 Laura McCloskey (Remote Speaking Engagements Preferred)

-Joint Health: You Rest, You Rust (virtual engagements only)
+Joint Health: You Rest, You Rust (Speaker: Patrice Winter)

 Our bodies are designed for movement.
 Our bodies begin aging as soon as we stop growing in our early 20s.
 Learn about joints.
 What is normal, what is not?
 How can we assist joint health through movement, posture and exercise?
 We will begin from where you are now physically.
 If you have limited motion in a joint(s), need an assistive device or have no physical complaints and want to stay that way, this talk is for you.